wangfowen/owenwangdotcom/blog/_posts/2023-06-05-we-are-what-we-eat.md

 - [Alga](https://www.alga.bio/){:target="_blank"} is supplementing cow feed with algae to reduce the methane
 - [Lasso](https://www.joinlasso.com/){:target="_blank"} helps cattle farmers change practices to decrease emissions

 __Alternative Proteins__: For some, the taste of meat is hard to do without.
-One hypothesis for reducing livestock emissions is to produce better alternatives, whether it's growing meat in labs with less emissions, or creating substitutes that taste meat-like from plant-based ingredients.
+One hypothesis for reducing livestock emissions is to produce better alternatives, whether it's cultivating meat in labs with less emissions, or creating substitutes that taste meat-like from plant-based ingredients.

 - [Umaro](https://www.umarofoods.com/){:target="_blank"} is making bacon substitutes with seaweed proteins
 - [Prime Roots](https://www.primeroots.com/){:target="_blank"} is making deli meat substitutes with koji
 - [Upside Foods](https://www.upsidefoods.com/){:target="_blank"} is growing meat directly from animal cells
 - [Formo](https://formo.bio/){:target="_blank"} is producing animal-free dairy

-This space seems to have the most competition, with at least 10 other companies I found working in it.
+This space seems to have the most competition, with over 200 companies working in it.

 __Soil Health__: Soil is a major sink for the carbon we put into the atmosphere.
 And yet we’ve severely degraded our soils from farming practices that prioritize short term gains.
 If we improve soil content by 3%, we could reduce global emissions by 5%.